 Our programs are more than summer jobs.
 We are committed to creating employment pathways for St. Louis youth to explore careers (and passions!) in environmental conservation, sustainable agriculture, and related research.
 These fields are critical to the health and future of our planet and all of us.
 Developing the next generation of conservation-lovin' environmental researchin' farmers and foresters will take time and intentional, multi-year programming.
 We're ready for the challenge!

 WE ARE TRAVELING ALONG THE PATH TO RACIAL EQUITY

 We know that environmental justice, food justice, and racial justice are linked.
 We hire teen crews that are racially diverse, to elevate the voices of historically marginalized people, build real community between racial groups in St. Louis, and to train our next generation of staff.
 We start hard conversations about why few people of color work in our organizations, and the history of racism that continues to create land-based trauma in people of color today.
 Agricultural and environmental jobs are some of the whitest in America, from farmers and ranchers to foresters to environmental scientists.
-We want to give those stats a run for their money, but to do that, we have to talk openly about racism and injustice on our fields.
+We want to give those stats a run for their money, but to do that, we have to talk openly about racism and injustice within our fields.

 The Alliance has received support from the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2016-05198.